-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.

-111. Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
+Level of Difficulty: 3 Haro Topic: Tax research 111.
+Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
 What are the potential ramifications to her client of this behavior?
 What are the consequences to Nolene if she assists the client in underreporting income?
 Any advice for Nolene?